chpc-uofu/Singularity-containers-howtos/github.md

 ```

 2. Create a remote GitHub repository and put the local repo to it
- - go to github.com, select CHPC-UofU as organization, create new repo under this organization (can't figure out how to do this via a command line)
+ - go to github.com, select *CHPC-UofU* as organization, create new repo under this organization (can't figure out how to do this via a command line)
  - run the following command:
 ```
- git remote add origin https://USER@github.com/CHPC-UofU/Singularity-REPO.git
+ git remote add origin git@github.com:CHPC-UofU/Singularity-REPO.git
 ```
  - Singularity-REPO.git is the repo name

 3. Create GitLab repository and add it to the local repo
- - if haven't already, set up SSH keys on gitlab
  - go to gitlab.chpc.utah.edu, go to Singularity group, and there create a new repo.
  - add gitlab remote to the local repo
 ```